jzoromski/jzoromski.github.io/docs/index.markdown

 ---
 <img src="./headshot.jpg" alt="A photo of me" width="256" height="256">

-My name is Jacob Zoromski, and I am a PhD candidate in Mathematics at the University of Notre Dame, expected to graduate May 2025.
+My name is Jacob Zoromski, and I am a Visiting Assistant Professor at the University of Scranton.
 I study commutative algebra and algebraic geometry, and I have a special interest in using representation theory, combinatorics, and computation to study free resolutions.
-My advisor is Claudiu Raicu.
+I received my PhD in 2025 at the University of Notre Dame under the direction of Claudiu Raicu.

-email: <a href = "mailto: jzoromsk@nd.edu">jzoromsk@nd.edu</a>
+email: <a href = "mailto: jacob.zoromski@gmail.com">jacob.zoromski@gmail.com</a>

 Publications:
 <ul>